2i2i/whitepaper/Notes.md

 <br></br>
 ## min value
-Every seller has the right to define it's own minimum value for a trade.
+Every seller has the right to define it's own minimum value for its supply.

 <br></br>
 ## all markets